 Perhaps the starting point should be your already-acquired skills.
-Shall you train at home with your bike trainer, you may start by doing some harder workouts, buy an adapter to give you extra resistance and prepare yourself for more difficult exercises.
+Shall you train at home with your bike trainer, you may start by doing some harder workouts, buy an adapter to give you extra resistance, and prepare yourself for more difficult exercises.
 After all, you do not need to be a flatlander forever, do you?

 Sure, you could argue it would be easier to keep training inside, without all the weather difficulties one can find outside.
 Why would you leave your training room and your turbo trainer behind and take the great outdoors?
 Because of the experience you get, of course.

 Pain and Gain

-With the right mindset you can achieve whatever you want, they say.
+With the right mindset, you can achieve whatever you want, they say.
 Well, climbing up hills with your bike requires precisely that: mental strength and willpower.
 You need these more than physical strength and leg power.
 You need to believe you can do it to be able to do it.
-You need to visualize the task you are willing to take, the hill you want to bike and match your goal with your mindset.
+You need to visualize the task you are willing to take, the hill you want to bike, and match your goal with your mindset.

-You know you will be sore, you know you may experience pain, but no pain no gain, and you will gain experience by cycling up that first hill.
-So make sure you arrive fresh to the hill base, make sure you are relaxed and ready and do not pay attention to any voice in your head telling you that you will not be able to do it.
+You know you will be sore and may experience pain, but no pain, no gain, and you will gain experience by cycling up that first hill.
+So make sure you arrive fresh to the hill base, make sure you are relaxed and ready, and do not pay attention to any voice in your head telling you that you will not be able to do it.

 Weight plays a great role in climbing hills, but big people can do so too.
 All you need is to control the weight-to-power ratio.
 You may start by reducing the weight of your bike, as the climb is no more than you and your bike going against your weight and gravity itself.
-Replace the parts of your bike that can be substituted by lighter counterparts, such as the saddle, skewers, spokes, rims or even the wheels and tires themselves.
+Replace the parts of your bike that can be substituted by lighter counterparts, such as the saddle, skewers, spokes, rims, or even the wheels and tires themselves.
 You should also remove all unnecessary equipment.

 When it comes to you, you can increase aerobic power by being lighter.
 A good strength-to-weight ratio may be the key to success.
 Your times will get better too.
 Remember to have a nutritional advisor helping you to find your balance and necessary food intake.
-Divide power (watts) by weight and the larger the number you get, the better the results.
+Divide power (watts) by weight, and the larger the number you get, the better the results.

 Body and technique